Meet the cast of Star Trek: Picard

 Who’s Seven of 9?
 A daily on Star Trek: Voyager, Seven of 9 is a former Borg drone who was liberated from the collective.

 What else has Jeri Ryan been in?
-Ryan was nominated 4 instances for a Saturn Award in her first stint taking part in Seven of 9, profitable in 2001.
+Ryan was nominated 4 instances for a Saturn Award in her first stint enjoying Seven of 9, profitable in 2001.
 Different roles embrace elements within the TV reveals, Boston Public, Shark, Darkish Skies, Physique of Proof and Bosch.

 Jonathan Del Arco performs Hugh